 This is my pilot Android application.
 The overall goal here was to have a mobile application that replaced the pen, pad, and calculator (the one on a phone, not a physical calculator) that I’d take with me to the grocery store.
 The original version of the application was nothing more than a simple list management program with an automatic contextually sensitive calculator with an adjustable sales tax rate.
 It targeted lower-end Android devices and was intended to be faster and more responsive than other applications like it at the time.
 This older version has been made open source.

-I’ve done some Android work for Macy’s and other various enterprise programs for my current company, Compco Industries.
+I’ve done some Android work for Macy’s and other various enterprise programs for my previous employer, Compco Industries.